neha-viswanathan/cmpe273-assignment1/README.md

 Achieved Outcome:
-Was able to successfull generate trade ID on the server side.
+Was able to successfully generate trade ID on the server side.
 But was unable to retrieve it to client side.
+Thus, unable to test the rest of the code.